Science Communication Minor

 Elective Courses & Experiential Learning Opportunities (12 credits/3 courses)

-UO science course: One of your three elective courses can be a pre-approved 300-/400-level course from another UO science subject.
+UO science course: One of your three elective courses can be a pre-approved 300-/400-level course from another UO science subject if the course covers topics related to science communication.

 Course titles offered within each “topic” will vary, and this course will often include experiential learning.
 These course numbers are repeatable when the topics have different titles, for a total of 12 credits.
 We recommend taking J377 before J478.
-Previous topics offered include:
+Courses for the 2023–24 academic year will include:

 Register for the Science Communication Minor